-The lab meeting will start at 1100 hours at TASC1 9408.
+The lab meeting will be from 1130 hours at TASC1 9408.

 In the lab meeting on 30th October, Richard Frank and Piper Jackson will give a talk about their NLP-related project in Criminology.
 A short description is attached below: